CC22-HO01-TravelokaSigapore-HotelRanks/API-Recommendation/README.md

 4. <font color="gold">Example request</font>
 >https//hotel-test-ywu6raktuq-uc.a.run.app/trending/?page=10&offset=0

-<span style="font-family:san-serif; font-size:15px;">This endpoint is used to get the hotels that are trending or popular.
-There is a lot of data so we have to take 1 data as a sample</span>
+<details><summary markdown="span">Result For Request based on Trending</summary>This endpoint is used to get the hotels that are trending or popular.
+There is a lot of data so we have to take 1 data as a sample

 ```javascript
 {
     "message" "Success",